 Loan funds will be sent directly to the school.
 Amounts are limited to the Cost of Education minus any other financial aid received.
 Parents will pay a fee of up to 4 percent of the loan.
 Repayment begins with 60 days after the final loan disbursement.
 There is no grace period.
 Parents must begin to repay both principal and interest while the student is in school.

-If a parent has applied and has been approved for a Parent/ Plus loan, you (or your parent) may want to notify the (One Stop) or Business Office that additional funding is anticipated and forthcoming.
+If a parent has applied and has been approved for a Parent/ Plus loan, you (or your parent) may want to notify the Business Office that additional funding is anticipated and forthcoming.
 Informing the appropriate office, before the bill due date, on how you plan to pay the bill can prevent late fee charges.

 The Alternative Loan is designed to help students to bridge the financial gap between college costs and traditional funding sources such as federal loans, grants, scholarships and work-study.
 Arrangements to borrow this type of loan are made through a bank or credit union.
 As part of the eligibility requirements, the borrower will generally need to pass a credit check.
 This is a private loan, established between a student/borrower and the lending institution.